 Subsequent to the Iraqi Civil War that has been taking place since June of 2014, the country is divided into 3 factions.
 These include those under the control of the officially recognized Iraqi central government and Shi'ite militias fighting with them, the Islamic State of Iraq and the Levant (ISIL) working with Sunni insurgents, and, finally, the Kurdistan Regional Government and the sympathizers aiding the Kurdish forces.
 To make a long story short, after the withdrawal of US troops from the area in masse in 2011, Sunni militant groups stepped up attacks targeting the country's majority Shi’a population to undermine confidence in the government, also led by Shi’as.
 In 2014, the insurgency escalated their efforts dramatically, contributing to the current Syrian Civil War.
 From June of 2014 through early December of 2015, 28,885 civilians had died from the violence and, all together from the time of the U.S.-led deployments in early 2003, almost 170,000 civilians have died from related violence.
 As if these wars were not enough, there is also a very high risk of terrorism in the country, with even greater threats of attacks taking place in the capital city of Baghdad.

-According to The Legatum Prosperity Index 2015, the Central African Republic is the fourth most dangerous country in the world.
-Being one of the poorest countries in the world, the Central African Republic deals with a multitude of administrative, infrastructural, and economic problems which influence the country’s placement among this infamous top five list.
+According to The Legatum Prosperity Index, the Central African Republic is one of the world's least prosperous countries.
+Alongside this fact, the Central African Republic deals with a multitude of administrative, infrastructural, and economic problems which influence the country’s placement among this infamous top five list.
 Following a military coup in 2003, the situation across the country remains very dangerous to this day.
 Threats to civilian safety, including armed rebel groups, very high rates of violent crime, and general lawlessness, are the main reasons for everyone from international bodies to commercial travel websites trying to dissuade prospective visitors from travelling there.
 Reports of violence, reprisal killings, looting, and human rights abuses continue to occur across the country, and the capital and largest city of Bangui is not an exception.
-Indeed, how is a city supposed to be safe if its police resources are not up to the task, with victims of crimes having to pay taxi vehicles to pick up police officers to come to the crime scene in some cases?
-If situations like this occur in Bangui, the most well-developed and regulated place in the nation, the rest of the country is unlikely to be faring any better.